Loading...

 January 31, 2024

-All project costs must be incurred, invoiced, and paid for by the approved farm business within the eligible project start and completion dates for the application intake a project is approved in.
-Costs incurred, invoiced and/or paid for outside of these dates will not be eligible for cost-share.
 Approved applicants must also participate in a Knowledge Sharing Event (KSE)KSEs support learning and adoption of BMPs specific to addressing climate change challenges in Ontario.
 A KSE is both a learning and networking opportunity for farmers.
-For more information about KSEs, see the section below on Required Participation in Knowledge Sharing Events before they can consider their project complete.
+For more information about KSEs, see the section below on Required Participation in Knowledge Sharing Events before their project can be considered complete.

 65% of eligible project costs, up to a maximum cost-share payment of $20,000 per project